 In an engine at its normal operating temperature, the coolant is kept just below the boiling point.
 To increase the boiling point of the coolant, a radiator cap equipped with a pressure valve is required.
-When excessive internal pressure is reached, the valve opens, and the coolant flows through an overflow pipe leading into an expansion tank, from where it is sucked back into the engine when the coolant cools down after the engine turned off.
+When excessive internal pressure is reached, the valve opens.
+The coolant flows through an overflow pipe leading into an expansion tank.
+From there it is sucked back into the engine when the coolant cools down after the engine turned off.

 What is the radiator fan doing, then?

-Most recent vehicles are equipped with an electrical fan and temperature sensors but older models used to have a viscous clutch system worked by a temperature sensitive valve allowing the fan to work its magic until the temperature of the coolant is back to normal.
+Most recent vehicles are equipped with an electrical fan and temperature sensors.
+However, older models used to have a viscous clutch system worked by a temperature-sensitive valve.
+It allowed the fan to work its magic until the temperature of the coolant is back to normal.

 Most common signs that your car is overheating

 In the event of engine overheating, the first thing you’ll obviously notice is the temperature rising on the temperature gauge.
-Sadly not all cars are created equal and some of them aren’t equipped with a temperature gauge so a red light could light up in the instrument cluster instead letting you know that, it’s already too late and the car is already overheating.
+Sadly not all cars are created equal.
+Some of them aren’t equipped with a temperature gauge so a red light could light up in the instrument cluster instead of letting you know that.
+It’s already too late and the car is already overheating.
 Not the best system, I know, but it’s still a thing.